A recently regenerated estate situated on the far eastern edge of Orpington

 The Ramsden estate came to be regarded as grotty and crime-ridden by many Orpingtonians, although this was by comparison with most other parts of this salubrious district rather than with deprived communities elsewhere.
 The estate was even nicknamed ‘Little Belfast’ in the early 1980s – not because of the origin of its residents but in an allusion to the strife-torn condition of Northern Ireland at that time.

-Ramsden’s two secondary schools were merged in 1989 as The Priory School (eschewing the tainted ‘Ramsden’ name).
-The school, which occupies the former site of the girls’ school, has since been entirely rebuilt.
-Click here for a Bing bird’s eye view of the Priory School and its grounds.
+Ramsden’s two secondary schools were merged in 1989 as the Priory School (eschewing the tainted ‘Ramsden’ name).
+The school, which occupies the former site of the girls’ school, has since been entirely rebuilt and is now the Harris Academy Orpington.
 The former boys’ school was replaced by housing and – despite surprisingly vociferous objections – Bromley indoor bowls centre.

 Begun in 2003, a recently completed scheme has transformed Ramsden almost beyond recognition.
 The project was halted midway owing to the effects of the recession but resumed after a two-year hiatus.
 It ultimately involved demolishing most of the terraced flats and tower blocks and creating a more traditional street pattern, with new buildings rising to no more than four storeys.